RECTAL NEOPLASMS

 Artery size may predict cancer spread in rectal cancer patients

-Knowledge-focused CompletedThis study looked at 690 rectal cancer patients to see if the size of the middle rectal artery (MRA) on MRI scans could help predict whether cancer has spread to nearby lymph nodes.
-The goal was to create a model that helps doctors decide on the best surgery approach.
-The study f…
+Knowledge-focused CompletedThis study looked at 690 rectal cancer patients to see if the size of a specific artery (the middle rectal artery) on MRI scans could help predict whether cancer has spread to nearby lymph nodes.
+The goal was to create a tool that helps doctors decide if more extensive surgery is…

 Matched conditions: RECTAL NEOPLASMS